-Estimates of investment in Design, New Financial Products, Brand, and Organizational Capital for Global INTAN Invest are generated adopting the same cost based approach as in EUKLEMS&INTANProd (see Corrado et al (2022) and Corrado et al (2024) for overview).
+Estimates of investment in Design, New Financial Products, Brand, and Organizational Capital for Global INTAN Invest are generated adopting the same expenditure approach as in EUKLEMS&INTANProd (see Corrado et al (2022) and Corrado et al (2024) for overview), and usually adopted to estimate gross fixed capital formation in official national accounts.

-The main goal is to capture the spending sustained to produce these assets that can then be capitalized.
-There can be two different expenditures: either firms purchase the inputs related to intangible assets from external sources (purchased components) and/or they produce them internally for their own use (own-account components).
-In terms of data sources, the former relies on the Use Tables from the National SUTs Tables, whereas the latter are gathered from the Indian Employment and Unemployment Survey (EUS) and Periodic Labour Force Survey (PLFS).
-However, due to data limitationss, we make some methodological assumptions to construct a time series comparable to the those for the other countries.
+There can be two different expenditures: firms purchase intangible assets from external sources (purchased components) and/or produce them internally for their own use (own-account components).
+In terms of data sources, the former relies on the Use Tables from the National SUTs Tables, whereas the latter are estimated based on the Indian Employment and Unemployment Survey (EUS) and Periodic Labour Force Survey (PLFS).
+However, due to data limitations, we make some methodological assumptions to construct a time series comparable to other countries.
 In the remainder of this section, we describe the data sources and methodology in further detail for each component for the total economy.